houmain/keymapper/README.md

 Control{Q} >> Alt{F4}
 ```

-Unless overridden, using the command line argument `-c`, the configuration is read from:
+Unless overridden using the command line argument `-c`, the configuration is read from `keymapper.conf`, which is looked for in the common places and in the working directory:
-  * on Linux: &nbsp; &nbsp; &nbsp; `$HOME/.config/keymapper.conf`
+  * on Linux in `$HOME/.config/` and `/etc/`.
-  * on Windows: `keymapper.conf` in the working directory.
+  * on Windows in the user's profile, `AppData\Local` and `AppData\Roaming` folders.

 The command line argument `-u` causes the configuration to be automatically reloaded whenever the configuration file changes.

 :warning: **In case of emergency:** You can always press the special key combination <kbd>Shift</kbd>+<kbd>Escape</kbd>+<kbd>K</kbd> to terminate keymapperd.